-Printable for Crock Pot Cheeseburger Macaroni Casserole
+Crockpot Cheeseburger Macaroni Casserole

 - 3 cups milk

-- ½ stick of butter
+- ½ stick butter melted

-- 1 package cream cheese cut up
+- 1 package cream cheese softened and cut into small chunks

-- 2-4 cups shredded cheddar
+- 3 cups shredded cheddar

 - 1 pound precooked ground beef

-- 1-2 cups shredded mozzarella optional
+- 1 cups shredded mozzarella optional

-- 3 ribs celery diced (optional)
+- 3 ribs celery diced optional

-- 1 bell pepper diced (optional)
+- 1 bell pepper diced optional

 - salt & pepper to taste